GUO-W/GUO-W.github.io/_pages/about.md

   - /about.html
 ---

-Ph.D. student at INRIA [RobotLearn team](https://team.inria.fr/robotlearn) (former Perception team) and IRI, supervised by [Prof.Xavier Alameda-Pineda](http://xavirema.eu/) and [Prof.Francesc Moreno-Noguer](http://www.iri.upc.edu/people/fmoreno/).
+I’m currently a Postdoc researcher at ETHzurich, working with Dr. Diego Paez-​Granados and Prof. Robert Riener in SCAI lab.

+I obtained my Ph.D from INRIA [RobotLearn team](https://team.inria.fr/robotlearn) (former Perception team) and IRI, supervised by [Prof. Xavier Alameda-Pineda](http://xavirema.eu/) and [Prof. Francesc Moreno-Noguer](http://www.iri.upc.edu/people/fmoreno/).
 Before that I got bachelor and master degree from Beihang University, and a double master degree from CentraleSupélec.

 ## News
 **07/2023** Our paper "LivelySpeaker" is accepted by ICCV 2023.